sludge-sonnets/SteamDeck/Setup/Recommended.md

 - EmuDeck
   - [Download installer from emudeck.com](https://www.emudeck.com/)
+  - Open Dolphin (file manager), browse to downloads, double-click on EmuDeck.desktop, and select Execute
+  - Hit Continue when prompted with a warning
+  - select Expert Mode
+  - select either SD Card or Internal Storage, depending on where you intend to store your ROMs (I prefer SD card, assuming you have a nice big SD)
+  - select Yes to install the CHD conversion tool
+  - select Yes to install Powertools
+  - select Yes to update Steam ROM Manager
+  - select Yes to install EmulationStation DE + its RetroArch cores (we'll use these to add missing cores to our Steam RetroArch install)
+  - choose whatever emulators you want from the selection screen (I install them all)
+  - select Yes to install bezels for RetroArch
+  - select Yes for RetroArch autosave/autoload
+  - choose what you prefer for SNES rendering (I choose 4:3 since that's what they were on my TV in the '90s)
+  - choose what you prefer for disabling widescreen hacks (I disable them all, these are 4:3 systems)
+  - let EmuDeck install run, and take note of alerts about BIOS files, etc. that you need to put in place
+    - to easily get firmware and keys for yuzu, use [EmuSAK-UI](https://github.com/CapitaineJSparrow/emusak-ui) on a Windows PC, and move the files over via AnyDesk or Syncthing
   - ~find a RetroArch BIOS pack online~ Create your own BIOS dumps from your consoles, following all local laws and regulations.

 ## Cloud Gaming